Slimefun/Slimefun4/.github/CONTRIBUTING.md

 If you encounter an issue which has already been reported, please don't open a new one.<br>
 It would be awesome though if you could post a comment on the existing issue which explains how you were able to reproduce this yourself.
-The more context and information we get, the easier we can fix it
+The more context and information we get, the easier we can fix it.

 ## 2. Pull Requests: Bug Fixes
 Bugs that have been reported need to be fixed of course.<br>